 Limitations & opportunities

-These data do not show variation in population dynamics over time, thus inferences of interannual trends in species turnover cannot be explicitly made.
+These data do not show variation in short-term population dynamics over time, thus inferences of interannual trends in species turnover cannot be explicitly made.
 However, this snapshot is useful for observing coarse patterns of species shifts, and can be used to refine future questions such as identifying whether high-diversity assemblages, such as the Bogbean assemblage, may be more resistant to invasive species (and thus more stable).

 Describe somewhat lower indicators of homogenization in the bogbean assemblage (actual increase in richness; lower beta-diversity than other assemblages; comparable cluster dissimilarity over time of species cover abundance within assemblage) - give examples of species and abiotic conditions that may drive this slower homogenization.